William Andrews is a writer and translator in Tokyo. He studied at King’s College London and moved to Japan in 2004.

 He has also written for Jacobin, CounterPunch, The Japan Times, Japan Focus: The Asia-Pacific Journal, Baku, ArtAsiaPacific, CounterFire, Tokyo Art Beat and more.

 He is a prolific translator for the arts in Japan, especially visual art and the performing arts.
 His translation of Daisuke Miura’s award-winning play Love’s Whirlpool (2005) was published in 2018 by the Japan Playwrights Association.
-He co-translated Tokyo Theatre Today: Conversations with Eight Emerging Theatre Artists (Hublet Publishing, 2011), edited by Kyoko Iwaki, and has translated scripts and surtitles for plays by Kuro Tanino, Shu Matsui, Takahiro Fujita, and more.
+He co-translated Tokyo Theatre Today: Conversations with Eight Emerging Theatre Artists (Hublet Publishing, 2011), edited by Kyoko Iwaki, and has translated or co-translated scripts and surtitles for plays by Kuro Tanino, Shu Matsui, Takahiro Fujita and more.

 He is currently writing a biography of the film-maker and activist Masao Adachi, and researching opposition to the 2020 Tokyo Olympics.